dlu-ch/dlb/doc/ex_tool.rst

    Raised when a running :term:`tool instance` detects a problem with its dependencies before a :term:`redo`.

+.. exception:: ExecutionParameterError

+   Raised when a running :term:`tool instance` detects a problem with its execution parameters before a :term:`redo`.

 .. exception:: RedoError

    Raised when a running :term:`tool instance` detects a problem with its dependencies after a :term:`redo`.